finnqiao/startup_funding/README.md

 ### 3. Make necessary files and trained model

+Before running make all, ensure a new S3 bucket is set up to receive transformed data files and pickled model.
+The default is s3://startup-funding-avc/ but replace the bucket name with desired bucket name in model/model_config.yml.

 From the root startup_funding directory, run `make all`.

 This will download all raw data files, save them to a specified S3 bucket based on configurations, clean and feature generate from the raw data, save transformed data locally and in a specified S3 bucket, train a model, and save the trained model locally and in a specified S3 bucket.